ThunderFly-aerospace/docs/avionics/TFRPM01/index.md

   * Offload the flight controller's MCU, by self-counting and storing the number of counted pulses in I²C accessible internal memory
   * Input status LED indicator - for easy debugging of mechanical configuration
   * Short circuit protection on the probe connector
-  * Pass-trough I²C connectors to allow a daisy chain of additional or multiple sensors
+  * Pass-through I²C connectors to allow a daisy chain of additional or multiple sensors
   * Highly robust and repairable design.

 ## Parameters